Anello-Photonics/docs-A1/getting_started.rst

 2.2 Install the Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to most easily upgrade the Anello Python Program, it is recommended to directly cloning from the
+In order to most easily upgrade the Anello Python Program, directly cloning from the
-the GitHub repo.
+the GitHub repository is recommended.

 .. code-block:: python